dijam/graphile-jwt-example/README.md

 ### Basic user information request
-With the JWT associated to userId `1`, we can test if user with id `1` can see all data it is supposed to:
+With the JWT associated to user `1`, we can test if user with id `1` can see all data it is supposed to:

 ```
 curl --request POST \